-To continue my series looking at US Federal Archaeologists I will take a look at GS and what it means for Federal Archaeologists- The General Schedule (GS) is the pay skill system that the Federal Government in the US uses for the majority of Federal Archaeologists, and majority of Federal employees.
+To continue my series looking at US Federal Archaeologists I will take a look at ‘GS’ and what it means for Federal Archaeologists.
+The General Schedule (GS) is the pay scale system that the Federal Government uses for the majority of Federal Archaeologists, and majority of Federal employees.
 There are other pay scales, like the Senior Executive Service and the Executive Schedule pay scales for high-ranking federal employees, but almost all archaeologists, in the Federal Government are on the GS.

 Each grade has 10 step rates (steps 1-10) that are each worth approximately 3 percent of the employee’s salary.
 Steps are essentially incremental pay increases based on performance and length of service.
 Usually, one starts on the first step for each grade.

 The length of service increases typically occur in the following order:

 • steps 4-6 take two years each

 It normally takes 18 years to advance from step 1 to step 10 within a single GS grade if an employee remains in that single grade.
 However, employees can advance steps based on outstanding performance ratings, though only one per year.

 GS grades do not just denote levels of pay but also levels of responsibility for the work undertaken.
 There is even a guidance laying out the responsibilities associated with 0193 archaeologists and the different GS grades.

 “Regardless of the specialization, positions in this series are characterized, at the full performance levels (GS-9 and above), by the ability to apply professional knowledge and skills to the solution of problems generally concerned with nonroutine phases of archeological work.